Detroit Waldorf School: Education in the Early Childhood Center

-Elementary and Middle School Academics
+Elementary and middle school academics

 Beginning in elementary school, the core academic subjects (language arts, mathematics, science, and social studies) are presented in a two-hour main lesson each day.
 The subject of the main lesson rotates every three to four weeks.
 The school believes that presenting material in blocks lets students explore the material more deeply.

 In addition to the core academic subjects, students also learn two foreign languages (Spanish and German), as well as music, movement, arts, and handwork.
 The curriculum integrates the traditional academic subjects with the arts to provide engaging experiences for the student.
 The school aims to not only educate students, but also to prepare them to be creative, critical thinkers with individual initiative.

 Language Arts begins with an introduction to letters, reading, and handwriting in the first grade.
 It continues through spelling and grammar, further reading, research and creative writing, poetry, and composition.
 Students read stories, fables, and literature, culminating in a Shakespearean play in eighth grade.
 Each grade also puts on a class play.

 Mathematics starts with basic arithmetic and the introduction to numbers, and continues with multiplication, division, fractions, exponents, and roots.
 Geometry is taught in the middle and upper grades.
 The upper grades begin studying business math, pre-algebra, and algebra, including graphing equations.

 Science is introduced in the lower grades through observation and experience with nature, as well as gardening and cooking.
 Science continues in the middle grades with zoology, botany, and astronomy, and in the upper grades with physics, chemistry, anatomy, mechanics, and meteorology.

 Social Studies begins in the earlier grades with legends, myths, and folklore.
 It segues to local and world geography, and history from ancient Greek history through Medieval and Renaissance times to the present.

 Foreign Language includes both Spanish and German.
 Teaching the languages parallels what students learn in Language Arts; this includes reading, conversation, and composition.

 Music begins with singing.
 Singing continues through later grades in chorus.
 All students also learn to play musical instruments.
 The early grades use a flute and recorder; the upper grades begin with stringed instruments and eventually into orchestra.

 Movement and Physical Education is introduced in the form of games and eurythmy.
 Gymnastics is introduced later, as well as dancing and team sports.

 Art and Handwork is introduced with painting, drawing, knitting, and beeswax modeling.
 As students progress, more sophisticated painting and drawing is introduced, as well as carving, pottery, sculpture, cross-stitch, sewing, carpentry, and woodworking.

-After School Programs
+After school programs

 The school offers various after-school programs for students.
 These include competitive sports, physical activities, musical instruction, and Games.
 2015/2016 offerings include basketball, track, soccer, tennis, volleyball, circus arts, kinderharp, guitar, brain games, and chess.